TheVikta/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script creates a directory named my_first_directory in the /tmp directory

 7-movethatfile
 The script moves a file betty in the /tmp/ directory to the /tmp/my_first_directory

+8-firstdelete
+The script deletes the file betty in the /tmp/my_first_directory/